AdobeDocs/express-add-ons-docs/src/pages/guides/index.md

 <InlineAlert slots="text" />

 **Join Us: Office Hours for Adobe Express Developers** <br /><br />
 Receive real-time support, have your questions answered, and connect with both experts and peers for discussions on all things related to add-ons.
-Join us every other Wednesday at 8 AM PT.
+Join us every month on Wednesdays at 8 AM PT.
 [Register for our next session here](https://adobe.ly/express-office-hours).

 Add-ons extend the functionality of [Adobe Express](https://new.express.adobe.com/), unlocking creative workflows for Adobe Express users.
 The add-ons marketplace is a dedicated platform for developers to distribute and users to discover new add-ons.
 Check out this quick introduction to Adobe Express add-ons to learn more, then read on to get started. <br/><br/>